-Adopted areas of responsibility are the play areas at Saxon Place and Shrubbery Road and some of the KCC owned verges.
+Adopted areas of responsibility include several KCC owned verges.
 Some pathways are maintained by the Parish Council but the majority are either looked after by Kent County Council or private landowners.

 97 streetlights (and their running costs) fall under the Parish Council’s care across the Parish with others being maintained by KCC or local management groups.